What is a corneal ulcer?

 A simple ulcer should heal in 3-7 days.
-Uncomplicated ulcers heal very quickly usually!
+Uncomplicated ulcers heal very quickly!

 What are the types of complicated ulcers?

-Indolent ulcer abnormal tissue or another underlying disease that causes wound to heal slowly can result in an indolent ulcer.
+Indolent ulcer - Abnormal tissue or an underlying disease that causes the wound to heal slowly can result in an indolent ulcer.
 These often need a keratotomy procedure to allow them to heal.
 The most simple procedure is done with an awake animal and topical anesthesia although few ulcers may require surgery with general anesthesia.
 Any other diseases causing slow healing (diabetes, hypothyroidism, hyperadrenocorticism, etc) will also need to be managed for the ulcer to heal.

-Neurogenic ulcer some neurological problems (inability to blink, inadequate eye sensation) can lead to cornea ulcers that heal abnormally.
+Neurogenic ulcer - Some neurological problems (inability to blink, inadequate eye sensation) can lead to corneal ulcers that heal abnormally.